Kacper1998/Todo/README.md

 Here you can see app
-You can add , edit and delete tasks .
+You can add , edit and delete the tasks .
 Enjoy.